 I teach AP Calculus AB using Matt Boelkin’s tremendous Active Calculus text.
 Here are a few resources I have created or adapted.
 I’m in the process of translating 2016 Active Calc references to 2017 references.
-New ones will have 2 decimal points).
+All activities above the line have been updated if needed.)

 Desmos Activity Builders

 Rates and Averages – Some of these questions are very specific to how I start the year.
 This is right at the very beginning, setting up the idea of a shrinking time interval.

 Just a few speed graphs – These were used at the start of the year to play with some movement situations.
 The prompts were adapted from Exeter’s Math1.

 Just a little h – This activity introduces the idea of using h in an difference quotient as a setup for the limit definition of the derivative (which is not in this activity).

 What’s your limit? – Students use a graphical and numerical approach to evaluate limits.
 In one slide, students must try to use tables to find limits for a function they cannot see (graphically or algebraically).